gravitational/gravity/docs/6.x/cluster.md

 Please refer to the [Managing an Ongoing Operation](/cluster/#managing-an-ongoing-operation) section about working with the operation plan.

-!!! tip:
+!!! warning "IMPORTANT":
-    Manual upgrade steps must be executed with the gravity binary included in the upgrade tarball to ensure version compatibility.
-If you don't have an installer tarball (for example, when downloading upgrades directly from connected Ops Center), you can obtain the appropriate gravity binary from the distribution Ops Center (see [Getting the Tools](/quickstart/#getting-the-tools)).
+    The manual upgrade must be executed using `gravity` binary included in the upgrade tarball to ensure version compatibility.
+If you don't have a cluster image tarball (for example, when downloading upgrades directly from a connected Gravity Hub), you can obtain the appropriate `gravity` binary from Gravity Hub.

 ### Troubleshooting Automatic Upgrades